etsajewski/etsajewski/README.md

 I'm Elizabeth Sajewski, PhD.

-I'm an infectious disease epidemiologist at Yale School of Public Health in the Department of Epidemiology of Microbial Diseases and the Public Health Modeling Unit.
+I'm an infectious disease epidemiologist and postdoc at Yale School of Public Health in the Department of Epidemiology of Microbial Diseases and the Public Health Modeling Unit.

 I use mathematical and statistical models to predict, explore, and compare the impacts of vaccination and other interventions on enteric and respiratory diseases, including norovirus, COVID-19, and, currently, rotavirus and typhoid fever.